minvws/nl-irealisatie-generic-pipelines/actions.md

 - package_file_name: File name for the venv package.
 For example `nl-example-package`.
 - checkout_repository: Boolean value inside string to enable or disable checkout repository in the action.
 For example `'true'` or `'false'`.
 Default `'true'`.
+- working_directory: Directory containing the Python project.
+The directory should contain a `requirements.txt` file or a `pyproject.toml` file.
+Default `'.'`.

 ### Result